 Remembering the fun I had, I decided to add this to my search when looking for the best Sightseeing Tours in Boston.
 Double Deckers seem to be more of a London, New York thing, as in Trolley Tours in Boston are more authentic and fits into their culture.

 Recommended Read: Family-Friendly Things To Do In Boston

 You know what, I found over six different companies!

-How do you pick the best Boston Hop On Hop Off tour?
+How do you pick the best Boston Hop On, Hop Off tour?
 Easy, go for the one that offers the most, for the least amount of money!
 And still has great reviews on it.

-Boston Super Tours, a relatively new company, fit the bill to a Tee!
+A relatively new company, fit the bill to a Tee!

-Why this Trolley Tour in Boston was the ultimate Sightseeing Tours IN Boston:
+Why this Trolley Tour in Boston was the ultimate Sightseeing Tours in Boston:

 What they Offer – Hands down Super Tours offered the most amount of things to do with an All-In-One Price

 Trolley routes – First of all they have two different routes.
 One is for Boston itself and the second one is for Cambridge – which covers Harvard and MIT areas.
-You can hop on and off as many times as you want and the trolley’s pass each stop every 15 minutes or so.
+You can hop on and off as many times as you want, and the trolleys pass each stop every 15 minutes or so.